-DPA comprises over 60 research active scholars, with a staffing profile of 21 academics, supported by 15 visiting fellows and 29 PhD scholars.
+DPA comprises over 65 research active scholars, with a staffing profile of 20 academics and 2 senior research officers, supported by 20 visiting fellows and 27 PhD scholars.
 DPA’s strengths lie in its critical mass of expertise and knowledge, the applied and long-term nature of its research, its extensive engagement with policy communities in the region, its demonstrated commitment to research training and research capacity building, and its position within a leading international university.

 Our staff, students and visiting fellows have academic backgrounds in political science, anthropology, geography, human geography, law, gender studies, development studies and international relations.
 Individually and collaboratively, DPA researchers are engaged in high-quality policy-relevant research on our immediate region.
 Our staff have all lived, worked and researched there for long periods of time — undertaking fieldwork, teaching in universities, working at research institutes, and working for and advising regional governments, donor agencies and non-government organisations.
 It is through such long-term engagement that DPA researchers have attained deep understandings of the complex social, cultural and political factors that underpin these societies and impact on their development.
 DPA researchers continue to undertake long-term fieldwork throughout the region.In October 2017 DPA commenced delivery of the Pacific Research Program (PRP) with the ANU's Development Policy Centre and the Lowy Institute.
 The PRP builds on previous support provided by DFAT for Pacific research at ANU (primarily through DPA).
 At the same time, it represents change in important ways and in particular through what the Development Policy Centre and Lowy Institute will bring to the program.